Creating product options

 Type

-WooCommerce Product Options comes with 10 types of product option, plus two options for adding static information alongside your options.
+WooCommerce Product Options comes with 14 field types, plus 2 for adding static information alongside your options.
 Click on a type to select it.

 Types of product option:

-• Image Buttons - Display a grid of images, of which customers can select one or more.
+- Image Buttons - Display a grid of images, of which customers can select one or more.
+(Note: You can also display small images next to checkbox, radio button, dropdown or text label options.)

 Static content: